slicken/filecrypt/README.md

-# filecrypt2: Secure File Encryption Tool
+# filecrypt: Secure File Encryption Tool

-**filecrypt2** is a command-line file encryption tool written in Go, designed for robust security and ease of use.
+**filecrypt** is a command-line file encryption tool written in Go, designed for robust security and ease of use.
 It uses strong encryption algorithms and provides flexibility to customize key cryptographic parameters.

 ---